Jim Flynn (songwriter)

 Jim Flynn (March 24, 1938 – May 8, 2019) was an American country music songwriter.
-Flyn joined the United States Army and was part of "Operation Gyroscope" deployed to Germany as part of the Cold War efforts.
+He joined the United States Army and was part of "Operation Gyroscope" which was deployed to Germany as part of Cold War efforts.
 As a civilian, he returned to Lewiston and worked his way through business college.
-Later he became a high school teacher and sports coach, then selling textbooks to public schools.
-Flynn began writing story songs on video sharing sites such as YouTube.
+Later he became a high school teacher and sports coach, then sold textbooks to public schools.
+He began writing story songs on video sharing sites including YouTube.